R-Clarkey/FreeCodeCamp/README.md

 # FreeCodeCamp
-A place to store all projects completed on FreeCodeCamp
+A place to store all projects/challenges completed on FreeCodeCamp